EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ## EIDF Data Catalogue

-Users of the data science cloud (DSC) can view and search the ARD metadata in the EIDF data catalogue.
+Users of the EIDF Data Science Cloud (DSC) can view and search the ARD metadata in the EIDF Data Catalogue.
 Each organisation has a number of datasets.
-The dataset lists the data resources (files) available and provides a download link.
+Each dataset lists the data resources (files) available and provides a download link.

 ## Data access

 Users of the DSC have anonymous access to public ARD datasets in EIDF S3, using the download link from the EIDF data catalogue.

 Access permissions for non-public ARD datasets may be managed by granting access to a set of projects using the SAFE.
 It is implemented using S3 policies on buckets.
+The EIDF supports UK government policy positions on Open Data, and encourages its users to provide access to data sets under the most open (unencumbered) licences legally and ethically possible.